MollyVorwerck/AthenaX/README.md

 # AthenaX: SQL-based streaming analytic platform at scale

 AthenaX is a streaming analytic platform that enables users to run production-quality, large scale streaming analytics using Structured Query Language (SQL).
-Originated from [Uber Technologies][ubeross], AthenaX scales across hundreds of machines and processes hundreds of billions of real-time events every single day.
+Originating from [Uber Technologies][ubeross], AthenaX scales across hundreds of machines and processes hundreds of billions of real-time events every single day.

 See also: